What can physiotherapy treat?

 Do you need a pessary fitted for a pelvic organ prolapse?

-A pelvic organ prolapse occurs when the bladder, uterus and/or bowel drop down and sit lower in the pelvis.
-This can be uncomfortable for a woman, and can affect her daily function, exercise and even sensations during intercourse.
+A pelvic organ prolapse occurs when the bladder, uterus and /or bowel drop down and sit lower in the pelvis.
+This can be uncomfortable, and can affect your daily function, exercise and even sensations during intercourse.

-As many as 50% of women who have had a baby
+As many as 50% of persons who have had a baby

 will have a pelvic organ prolapse – some don’t even know they have it!
 Your prolapse issues can be treated with a personalized, evidence – based pelvic health program created by Samara – a specially trained pelvic health physiotherapist.